Leaseweb/terraform-provider-leaseweb/docs/index.md

 !>
 This provider is currently considered in a **beta version**.
+Only a limited set of the dedicated server features are available now, other products will be added later on.
 As we gather feedback from our customers, it is possible that some items might change in a non backward compatible way as we continue our improvements towards a stable 1.0.0 version.